-Following the acquisition of the shares in the immediate parent company on 1 November 2023, the directors regard DCC plc, a company registered in the Republic of Ireland, as the ultimate parent company.
+The directors regard DCC plc, a company registered in the Republic of Ireland, as the ultimate parent company.
 The smallest and largest group of undertakings which the company is consolidated for which group financial statements are prepared is DCC plc.
 Copies of the consolidated financial statements may be obtained from The Secretary, DCC plc, DCC House, Leopardstown Road, Foxrock, Co Dublin, Ireland.